Note: My Web pages are best viewed with style sheets enabled. |

 Also in 2007, first U.S. Senator Larry Craig (Idaho) and then Florida state legislator Rob Allen — both staunch Republicans — were arrested for soliciting sex in men's restrooms.
 Serving first in the House and then in the Senate, Craig has a 27-year history of supporting family values by voting against gay-rights legislation and in favor of prohibiting same-gender marriage.
 However, his attraction to man-man sex was apparently an "open secret" among Idaho gays.

 No, the Democrats are not clean either.
-After all, President Clinton could not keep his fly zipped up.
+After all, neither former President Clinton nor former Senator John Edwards (a Democrat from North Carolina) could keep their flies zipped up.
 Therefore, the point here not to whitewash the Democrats.
 The point is that Republicans claim to be the political party of family values, but they are actually the party of hypocrisy.

 8 October 2006